Independent. Human-Curated. Established 2007.

 - Reddit's advertising platform has matured significantly.
 Conversation placement ads, keyword targeting, and interest-based targeting now make Reddit a legitimate paid channel alongside Meta and Google.

 Reddit has undergone a massive transformation.
-What was once a scrappy link-sharing forum is now one of the most influential platforms on the internet — a place where products go viral, reputations are made or destroyed, and Google increasingly pulls answers from.
+What was once a scrappy link-sharing forum is now one of the most influential platforms on the internet β a place where products go viral, reputations are made or destroyed, and Google increasingly pulls answers from.
 With its 2024 IPO and the Google licensing deal that put Reddit posts directly into search results, understanding Reddit is now essential for anyone in digital marketing, business, or content creation.

 This guide covers everything from the basics (what's a subreddit, how does karma work) to advanced strategies (Reddit SEO, paid advertising, community building for brands).

-Reddit Fundamentals: How it Works in 2026
+Part 1 Β· Fundamentals How Reddit Works in 2026

 What is Reddit?

-Reddit is a network of 100,000+ communities (called subreddits) organized around every topic imaginable — from r/technology (16M+ members) to r/sourdough (500K+ members).
+Reddit is a network of 100,000+ communities (called subreddits) organized around every topic imaginable β from r/technology (16M+ members) to r/Sourdough (500K+ members).
 Users submit posts (text, links, images, videos, polls), and the community votes them up or down.
 The best content rises; the worst disappears.
 This democratic curation is what makes Reddit different from algorithm-driven platforms like Instagram or TikTok.

 Key Concepts

 - Karma: Your reputation score.
 You earn karma when people upvote your posts and comments, and lose it from downvotes.
 Karma is split into Post Karma and Comment Karma.
-Many subreddits require minimum karma thresholds to post — this prevents spam but means new accounts need to build reputation first.
+Many subreddits require minimum karma thresholds to post β this prevents spam but means new accounts need to build reputation first.

 - Upvotes & Downvotes: The voting system determines visibility.
 A post's score (upvotes minus downvotes) combined with its age determines ranking.
-Hot posts rise quickly; best posts have the highest upvote ratio over time.

 - AMA (Ask Me Anything): A Reddit tradition where someone (celebrity, expert, CEO) opens a thread for community questions.
 AMAs have featured Barack Obama, Bill Gates, Elon Musk, and thousands of industry experts. r/IAmA hosts the largest ones.